simongravelle/simongravelle.github.io/README.md

 # Academic template

 A simple academic template that is easy to deploy on Github page, and relatively easy to customize using css.
-You can find the [live](https://simongravelle.github.io/) version.
+You can find the [live](https://simongravelle.github.io/) version, and my resume [here](https://simongravelle.github.io/files/cv/cv.pdf).

 ## Overview